Why incorporate a Medical Corporation or Dental Corporation in BC?

 Better deductions and cheaper expenses

 As a sole practitioner, the Canada Revenue Agency permits you to deduct from your income the cost of attending two continuing education conferences per year.
 However, as a corporation you aren’t limited to only two conferences per year.
-When it comes to expenses, a sole practitioner would have to earn almost twice the amount of any given expense in her practice in order to have enough money to pay that expense.
+When it comes to expenses, a sole practitioner would have to earn almost twice the amount of any given expense in their practice in order to have enough money to pay that expense.
 The reason for that is because the money earned for that expense is first taxed at one of the highest tax rates before the balance is available to pay the expense.
-However, as an incorporated practitioner her expenses are effectively cheaper because less pre-tax money needs to be earned to pay the same expense.
+However, as an incorporated practitioner their expenses are effectively cheaper because less pre-tax money needs to be earned to pay the same expense.
 Examples of practice-related expenses include lease payments, loan repayments, life insurance, and business insurance.

 Minimize tax on sale of your practice